atrocore/atrocore/README.md

 AtroCore is an open-source software distributed under GPLv3 License for free.

 AtroCore is a Data Platform, Data Management and Master Data Management (MDM) software.
 It is a software ecosystem designed for rapid development of responsive web-based business applications of any kind (ERP, PIM, CRM, DMS, MDM, DAM, etc.).
-It is an excellent tool for cost-effective and timely application development that comes with the powerful out-of-the-box functionality.
+Thanks to its configuration possibilities it is an excellent tool for cost-effective and timely application development that comes with the powerful out-of-the-box functionality.

 AtroCore is a single page application (SPA) with API-first architecture and flexible data model based on configurable entities and relations.
 You can organize any data and business-related processes directly in AtroCore, many of them via a simple and user-friendly configuration.